 Equipment For Shooting Tethered

-Setting up to shoot tethered is easy.
-It takes a couple of extra minutes and will save you hours during your shoot and post-production/editing.
+Setting up to shoot tethered is pretty straightforward.
+It takes a couple of extra minutes, which could potentially save you hours during your shoot and post-production.
 You just need to get the right equipment.
-In order to shoot tethered you’ll need the following:
+In order to shoot tethered, you’ll need the following equipment:

 Tether Cable

 Assuming you have a camera and a computer, let’s dive into the tether cable.
 A tether cable is what connects your camera to your computer.
 But, not all tether cables are created equal.
 You need to be sure that you get a tether cable that has the correct camera port on one end and the correct computer port on the other.
-You’ll also want to be sure you get a cable that is a decent length so you have some flexibility with your setup.
+You’ll also want to be sure you get a cable that is a decent length so you have some flexibility with your setup and the placement of your camera.

 Tether Tools